baptistegh/go-lakekeeper/README.md

 ### Client Initialization

 First, import the client package.
-Then, create a new client using your API access token and the base URL of your Lakekeeper instance.
+Then, create a new client using your authentication configurations and the base URL of your Lakekeeper instance.

+#### Client Credentials (OIDC)

 ```go
 import (